 Easy, but effective!

 Back to Back Drawing

 If you have a team that perhaps already know each other but need to work on their communication, then this icebreaker is a great idea.
-The group will need to split off into pairs, with each pair sitting back to back.
+The group will need to split off into pairs, with each pair sitting or standing back to back.
 One of the pair will have a clipboard, piece of paper and a pencil, whilst the other will have a template of a shape.
-The objective is that the person with the template has to get their partner to draw an exact supplicate of the shape, only using verbal pointers.
+The objective is this: the person with the template has to get their partner to draw an exact supplicate of the shape, using only verbal pointers.
 It may seem easy but this can be a tricky one to get right.

 The Big Calm Down

 Towards the end of the session you might want to calm the group down and create a relaxed environment.
 A great way to do this is with an icebreaker that asks the group to focus on calming thoughts.
 Have them get comfortable and close their eyes.
 Tell them to take 5 minutes to reflect on the words that they hear.
 These words are of course up to you and can be tailored towards your business; however, some great ideas include “beach”, “sail away” or perhaps “green meadows”.

 After the five minutes is up, gather the group in a circle and ask them to talk about what images came to their minds.